The New Owner's Guide to Sparkling Spa Water (The Bromine Edition)

 The Weekly Check

 You don't need to obsess, but consistency is key.
-At least once per week:
+At least once a week:

-- Test the Water: Dip a test strip.
-You are looking for a Total Bromine level of 3–5 ppm.
+- Test the water: Dip a test strip.
+You're looking for a Total Bromine level of 3–5 ppm.

-- The Rule: One 20g tablet dissolves gradually.
-Check the dispenser and add/replace tablets to keep that residual level steady.
+- The rule: One 20g tablet dissolves gradually.
+Check the dispenser and add/replace tablets to keep that residual steady.

-- Watch the pH: Keep that pH locked in at 7.2 – 7.4.
-If the pH drifts, the bromine stops working effectively.
+- Watch the pH: Keep it locked in at 7.2 – 7.4.
+If the pH drifts out of range, the bromine stops converting and your reading will drop to zero even though there are tablets in the floater.

 The Weekly Refresh